 If you have a chronic condition like heart disease, diabetes, or even obesity, you need to take extra care to protect yourself from all types of the flu, but especially the strain pH1N1.
 Most people call it swine flu.
-It sickened many people around the world in 2009.
-It’s the type of flu circulating most the winter of 2013-2014.

 Wash your hands often with soap and water.
 That includes before, during, and after preparing food; before eating; before and after touching someone who’s sick; before and after treating a wound; after using the bathroom, changing diapers, or helping a child in the bathroom; and especially after you blow your nose, cough, or sneeze.
 Use hand sanitizer when you can't wash your hands.